-Fifty-eight percent of all residential properties on South Africa’s deeds registry are valued at less than R500 000 (about US$70 000).
-This is the affordable market.
-The affordable housing market in South Africa includes the government subsidised housing sector, gap market housing, new and old stock.
+Sixty percent of all residential properties on South Africa’s deeds registry are valued at less than R600 000 (about US$70 000).
+This is often referred to as the entry or affordable market within South Africa.
+The affordable housing market in South Africa includes government sponsored housing, gap housing, new and old stock.
 This property market services 88% of South African households.
 And yet, we know very little about it.

-Citymark is an initiative focused on the affordable property market in South Africa.
-Drawing deeds data from the South African deeds registry and survey data from StatsSA and other sources, Citymark provides information on all suburbs in South Africa’s major metros.
-Providing data at the suburb level, Citymark provides insight into residential property market size, market dynamic and performance, and other factors.
-Consolidated analysis includes trends, levels of churn in different areas and the average value of properties.
-The tool focuses on the performance of affordable housing in South Africa, and offers insights into investment opportunities.
+Citymark is an initiative hosted by CAHF.
+It focuses on the residential property market in South Africa.
+Drawing deeds data from the SA deeds registry and survey data from StatsSA and other sources, Citymark creates a range of key performance indicators at the suburb, metro and national levels, in South Africa’s major metros and about 50 local municipalities.
+By honing in on the suburb level, Citymark provides dynamic insight into residential property market size, market activity, and other factors.
+Consolidated analysis includes trends, levels of churn in different areas and rates of change in properties and transactions, values and lending trends.
+Similar indicators at the national level provide important benchmarks for comparison in order to begin to better understand the performance of residential properties in South Africa, in particular affordable markets, in ways not available before.